Sonoma County Association of Retired Employees (SCARE)

 Highlights ongoing COLA advocacy, pension updates from SCERA, scholarship winners, and membership meeting details

 Join over 2,000 Sonoma County retirees who are staying informed, connected, and protected.
-Annual membership is as low as $20.
+Monthly membership is just $5.00.

 Get timely updates on pensions, COLA changes, health insurance options, and access to helpful legal resources when you need them.